 If you have experienced any of the following situations, you may be a victim of race discrimination:

 Title VII covers all private employers, state and local governments, and educational institutions that employ 15 or more individuals.
-Title VII also covers private and public employment agencies, labor organizations, and joint labor management committees controlling apprenticeship and training.
+Title VII also includes private and public employment agencies, labor organizations, and joint labor-management committees controlling apprenticeship and training.

 Anti-discrimination protections apply to job applicants as well as current workers.
 If you are a current employee and are fired, not promoted, or paid at a lower rate, you are protected under the law.
 If you are not hired because of your race, you are also protected.